 Objective: On the word "GO!" (time starts).
 Place down each suit of cards in ascending order off the card box - from Ace to King.
 The Ace of each suit must be touching the box.
 The remaining 12 cards of each suit must be in a straight line off the Ace of the same suit.
-When all cards have been placed down, following the required rules, time stops.
+When all (52) cards have been placed down in order, following the required rules, time stops.

 Okay, game on!
 You can play a few rounds at this level if it proves to be a good challenge for the group.
 Hopefully times will improve as they get better at the process developed.
 And, if sub-groups share ideas with each other wouldn't that be cool!

 As in Straight Suits every player in each sub-group must have at least one card in hand before play can begin.
-At this level it is pretty obvious that sub-groups will need to communicate with each other (however, I have seen groups just go for it on the first round to see what happens - then they usually plan prior to additional attempts).
+At this level it is pretty obvious that sub-groups (people) will need to communicate with each other (however, I have seen groups just go for it on the first round to see what happens - then they usually plan prior to additional attempts).

 Okay, game on!

-Mixed Up In the Dark (difficult challenge): Plays the same as Mixed Up with the un-sighted challenge.
+This one plays the same as Mixed Up but with an un-sighted challenge.
 When players enter into the square boundary area they must close their eyes until their card(s) is(are) placed down.
 To exit the square players can have their eyes open (I found this to be safer and it does speed things up a bit).
-NOTE: So far we've only used this version with smaller groups of 12 to 14 players working on trust-related goals.
+NOTE: So far we've only used this version with smaller groups of 4 to 14 players working on trust-related goals.

-Variations for All Levels:
+Variations for All the Levels of Challenge Above: